vagrantpress/vagrantpress/index.md

 Vagrantpress is a personal project of  <a href="http://chadthompson.me" class="user-mention">@chad-thompson</a> who was looking for a simpler way to stand up multiple Wordpress environments.
 This project is one of the first 'real' Vagrant environments (and puppet scripts) that I've put together, but I hope that someone else finds this as useful as I do.
 Please contact me if you've found this tool useful, have some questions, or would like to help out.
+Thanks!